 The Cardiovascular Research Foundation is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The Cardiovascular Research Foundation designates this live activity for a maximum of 25.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Documentation of awarded credit is provided for registered attendees in exchange for completed activity evaluations.
-Certificates of attendance are provided to all registered attendees in their meeting materials.
+Documentation of awarded credit is provided for registered attendees who complete the activity evaluation on the CRF events app or online at cme.crf.org.
+Certificates of attendance are available to all registered attendees.